adityaprasad03cvcmsd/vector-notion/README.md

-This project is a backend implementation of a collaborative document management and task planning platform, similar to Notion.
+This project is a backend implementation of a document management and task planning platform, similar to Notion.
 It provides API endpoints for managing users, documents, tasks, Kanban boards, multimedia content, version control, comments, notifications, and more.

 ## Database Design